This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 - Fuel: Will vary state by state.
-Here in North Carolina it’s currently (Feb, 2018) around $2.20 a gallon, which is about 60 cents a litre.
-California can be double that.
+In Arizona, it’s only $3.9 a gallon, but in California, it’s up to $5.4 per gallon.
 The GasBuddy app can help you find good fuel prices.

 - Flights: avg around $120 a leg (what we have experienced so far, but can vary widely)

 - Buses: as mentioned with Megabus you can get as little as $1, but also fares around $10.
 My greyhound trip from Huntsville to Nashville (2.5 hours) was $30